 In my opinion, a surprise release creates the most accurate results.
 That’s why I choose to shoot a back tension style release.
-A person can execute all different styles of releases (hinge, index strap, or thumb button) with true back tension, causing surprise releases.
+A person can execute all different styles of releases (hinge, wrist strap, or thumb button) with true back tension, causing surprise releases.
 However, when choosing a new release, you’ll want to find one that fits very comfortably in your hand.
 Generally, a smaller hand will feel more comfortable with a smaller release.
 Consistency is very important part of ones shot, so pick the most comfortable releases and learn to shoot it the same—until you can reproduce the same feeling release over, and over, and over again.

 Setting a release for hunting can be a fairly simple process.
 There are so many different releases out there and so many different ways to set them, but it all comes down to comfort.
 Being comfortable with a release to hunt with is just like being comfortable with a release to compete with, or even just practice with in your back yard.
 I personally use a Scott Longhorn Hunter in the woods and I set it as close to my tournament release as possible.
 That way my shot process stays as close to what I do all year round for benefits on both ends.